dcalhoun286/reading-notes/README.md

-# Reading notes for CodeFellows!
+# Reading Notes

 Hello!
 My name is Dar-Ci Calhoun.
-Welcome to my GitHub, where I will be demonstrating the progress I am making throughout my journey at CodeFellows.
+I am a software developer studying at Codefellows, with a background in childcare, healthcare, and service industries.

+I ~~like~~**love** to learn!
+On this webpage, I will be documenting information I obtained through assigned readings.
 Here is my github [https://github.com/dcalhoun286](https://github.com/dcalhoun286)

-## Table of Contents
-### Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 - [Markdown_Review](102/review_class_1)
 - [Reading Class 2](102/reading_class-02)
 - [Reading Class 3](102/reading_class-03)